Request Your FREE Solar Estimate!

 Updating the AEPS Creates a Financial Incentive for PA Homeowners

-If either were passed, these bills would update the required amount of renewable energy required in the Alternative Energy Portfolio Standard.
+If PRESS were passed, these bills would update the required amount of solar energy utilities were required to hold in their portfolios under the Alternative Energy Portfolio Standard.

-Because that’s a lot of Solar to develop quickly, the easiest way for power companies to increase their solar power energy percentage would be to buy it from homeowners.
-The Pennsylvania SREC prices would likely double or triple, giving solar system homeowners a return on their SRECS comparable to neighboring New Jersey.
+The easiest way for power companies to increase their solar power energy percentage would be to buy it from home and property owners who’d invested in solar energy.
+Pennsylvania SREC prices would likely double or triple, giving solar system homeowners a return on their SRECS comparable to neighboring New Jersey

 Higher-priced SRECs mean Pennsylvania solar system owners can pay back and own their power generation in a shorter timeframe.